PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/illumina/manta_cram.rst

 name            type                prefix              position  documentation
 ==============  ==================  ================  ==========  ====================================================================================================================================================================================================================================================================================================================================================
 bam             CramPair            --bam                      1  FILE Normal sample BAM or CRAM file.
-May be specified more than once, multiple inputs will be treated as each BAM file representing a different sample. [optional] (no default) reference       FastaWithIndexes    --referenceFasta           1  samtools-indexed reference fasta file [required] config          Optional<File>      --config                   1  provide a configuration file to override defaults in global config file (/opt/conda/share/manta-1.2.1-0/bin/configManta.py.ini) runDir          Optional<Filename>  --runDir                   1  Run script and run output will be written to this directory [required] (default: MantaWorkflow) tumorBam        Optional<CramPair>  --tumorBam                 1  Tumor sample BAM or CRAM file.
+May be specified more than once, multiple inputs will be treated as each BAM file representing a different sample. [optional] (no default) reference       FastaFai            --referenceFasta           1  samtools-indexed reference fasta file [required] config          Optional<File>      --config                   1  provide a configuration file to override defaults in global config file (/opt/conda/share/manta-1.2.1-0/bin/configManta.py.ini) runDir          Optional<Filename>  --runDir                   1  Run script and run output will be written to this directory [required] (default: MantaWorkflow) tumorBam        Optional<CramPair>  --tumorBam                 1  Tumor sample BAM or CRAM file.
 Only up to one tumor bam file accepted. [optional=null]